Support in the Classroom

 Lower School Speech and Language Pathologist

-Sue Cain provides direct speech/language therapy to individuals & small groups who have been referred by the Resource Team.
-She also provides consultative services to faculty, staff, & parents primarily in the Lower School.
-She is also available to consult with faculty, staff, & parents at all other levels.
+The Allegheny County Intermediate Unit provides a speech pathologist to provide direct speech/language therapy to individuals and small groups who have been referred by the Support Services Team.
+This individual also provides consultative services to faculty, staff, and parents primarily in the Lower School.
+They are also available to consult with faculty, staff, and parents at all other levels.

 Learning Specialist/Executive Functioning Skills Coach